thoughtbot/maintaining-open-source-projects/book/04-quality.md

 and facilitate manual QA processes.
 This continuous application of quality control aims to improve visibility over the project’s quality.

-[Travis CI] is an open-source continuous integration service for projects hosted on GitHub.
+[Travis CI] is an open source continuous integration service for projects hosted on GitHub.
 It’s free for open source projects.
 Like similar services, it automatically detects new commits in any branch, builds the project and runs its tests.
 It notifies the developer about the success or failure of the run upon